miker704/Strife/patches2.md

     - Removed NoTFriendsDmModal from modal manager.
     - Removed props.closemodal() from NoTFriendsDmModal and used state call back to close it.
     - Removed InviteToDmServer from modal manager.
+    - Removed props.closemodal() from InviteToDmServer and used state call back to close it.